sheabunge/code-snippets-tags/readme.txt

 == Description ==

+> In Code Snippets version 2.0 or later, tags functionality is built in and this plugin is redundant

 Adds support to the Code Snippets WordPress plugin for adding tags to snippets.
 Requires [Code Snippets](http://wordpress.org/plugins/code-snippets) 1.8 or later.

 You can assign tags to snippets using an interactive UI when editing or adding a new snippet.
 Then, you can filter snippets by tag on the snippets table, or see what tags are assigned to a particular snippet with a glance at the new table column.
 Tags are stored in your database and can be exported and imported along with the other snippet data.

-Visit the [plugin homepage](http://code-snippets.bungeshea.com/plugins/tags/) or contribute to its development on [GitHub](https://github.com/bungeshea/code-snippets-tags).
+Contribute to the plugin development on [GitHub](https://github.com/sheabunge/code-snippets-tags).

 == Installation ==